matthieucx/yaraku-nlp-assignment/README.md

 All 3 of them can be run using your IDE, which is recommended.

+Autoformating is executed as a pre-commit hook, ensuring a consistent style throughout the codebase.

 ### Pre-commit

-To install pre-commits, run `pre-commit install`.
+To install pre-commit hooks, run `pre-commit install`.

-Autoformating ensures a consistent style throughout the codebase.
-It makes sense as a pre-commit because:

-- All committed code will be formatted, streamlining parsing and reviewing
-- Autoformating does not prevent commits

-Pre-commits should not prevent commits as this hinders workflows.
-Linting and testing are blocking, requiring errors to be fixed.
-They are better used in a CI pipeline.

-Files modified by a pre-commit hook are not staged automatically, on purpose ([see this post by the tool creator](https://stackoverflow.com/questions/64309766/prettier-using-pre-commit-com-does-not-re-stage-changes/64309843#64309843)).
+Pre-commit hooks will be run on staged files when commiting.
+You can run them whenever you want with `pre-commit run`.

 ## Docker